Can I Get Security Clearance With A Criminal Record?

 • Ever been charged with a domestic violence offense

-• Been arrested in the past 7 years (10 years for Top Secret security clearance)
+• Been arrested in the past seven years (10 years for Top Secret security clearance)

 • Been subject to court martial or military disciplinary proceedings